Kevov/ai-taxonomy-recommendation/README.md

 npm run start
 ```

-The application runs under the route ```/generate``` as a GET request.
+The application runs under the route ```/generate``` as a POST request.
 By default, when running on your local environment, the port will be 3000.
 So to get a response, your URL should be ```localhost:3000/generate```.

 The basic input format for the request body:
 ```json